 CMAP supports efforts to improve project selection based upon performance criteria, including those that reflect livable communities.

-CMAP supports efforts to begin addressing the Moving Ahead for Progress in the 21st Century (MAP-21) reauthorization.
+CMAP supports efforts to begin addressing the Moving Ahead for Progress in the 21st Century (MAP-21) reauthorization which expires this fall.

 Create a More Efficient Freight Network